thanacpr-git/eks-upgrade/upgrade-data-plane.md

     ...
     ```

-    Our application continues running without interruption, for example,
+    our application are running without interruption, for example,
     ```
     ...
     OK -- Sat Sep 16 22:51:42 UTC 2023